iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Doesn't work in England.
+Total waste of time.<br> :date: __2021-06-16 08:36:42__

+> Got my test results as( -) Negative and got sms with some code to enter in app but there is no option in the app that I can punch in as tested negative I guess app is only ppl who has positive test results<br> :date: __2021-06-15 15:34:06__

+> You do not need location on for Bluetooth to work this app is a con.<br> :date: __2021-06-15 06:27:31__

 > 100% useless for me, as a truck driver i am in England more during the week and there is no sync with anything in England, needs a vaccination status as more will need proof of status in the coming months, I have 3 events in October that require status yet the Scottish government deem this not necessary, if I am not allowed in these events due to the Scottish NHS not being any use whatsoever in providing DIGITAL PROOF AT WILL then I expect the Scottish government to refund my monetary losses...<br> :date: __2021-06-10 16:31:31__